AckerlyXu/heima/articles/storage/blobs/storage-quickstart-blobs-portal.md

 ---
-title: Azure Quickstart - Transfer objects to/from Azure Blob storage using the Azure portal | Microsoft Docs
+title: Azure Quickstart - Upload, download, and list blobs in Azure Storage using the Azure portal | Azure
-description: Learn how to use the Azure portal to upload, download, and list blobs in Azure Blob storage.
+description: In this quickstart, you use the Azure portal to create a storage account and a container.
+Then you use the Azure portal to upload a blob to Azure Storage, download a blob, and list the blobs in a container.
 services: storage
-documentationcenter: storage
 author: yunan2016
 manager: digimobile

 ms.custom: mvc
 ms.service: storage
-ms.workload: storage
 ms.topic: quickstart
-origin.date: 12/12/2017
+origin.date: 02/22/2018
-ms.date: 01/29/2018
+ms.date: 03/05/2018
 ms.author: v-nany
 ---

-# Transfer objects to/from Azure Blob storage using the Azure portal
+# Quickstart: Upload, download, and list blobs using the Azure portal

 In this quickstart, you learn how to use the [Azure portal](https://portal.azure.cn/) to create a container in Azure Storage, and to upload and download block blobs in that container.